-If you still have any questions pertaining to political signs, feel free to contact the Foster City Community Development Department at (650) 286-3225, cdd@fostercity.org, or stop by City Hall.
+If you still have any questions pertaining to political signs, feel free to contact the Foster City Community Development Department at (650) 286-3225, cdd@fostercity.org.

 Election Day and Election Results

 Election Day and Results Reporting

 All Vote Centers are open from 7 a.m. to 8 p.m.
 Election activities may be observed.